Stable rationality of index one Fano hypersurfaces containing a linear space: Definition of families and reduction of the problem

 \begin{Def} A projective variety $X$ defined over a field $k$ is {\it universally $\CH_0$-trivial} if, for any field extension $F \supset k$, the degree map $\deg \colon \CH_0 (X_F) \to \mbZ$ is an isomorphism.
 A projective morphism $\varphi \colon Y \to X$ defined over a field $k$ is {\it universally $\CH_0$-trivial} if, for any field extension $F \supset k$, the pushforward map $\varphi_* \colon \CH_0 (Y_F) \to \CH_0 (X_F)$ is an isomorphism. \end{Def}

 \begin{Lem} If $X$ is a smooth, projective, stably rational variety, then $X$ is universally $\CH_0$-trivial. \end{Lem}

-Let $n, m, r$ be as in Theorem \ref{mainthm1}.
+We explain that Theorem \ref{mainthm1} follows from Proposition \ref{mainprop}.
+Let $n, m$ and $r$ be as in Theorem \ref{mainthm1}.
 For the proof of Theorem \ref{mainthm1}, it is enough to show that a very general $V \in \Lambda_{\mbC} (n,m,r)$ is not universally $\CH_0$-trivial.
 We can degenerate $V$ to a very general member $V'$ of $\Xi_{\mbC} (n,m,r)$.
 Since $V$ and $V'$ are smooth by Lemma \ref{lem:smchar0Xi}, we can apply the specialization theorem \cite[Theorem 2.1]{Voisin} of universal $\CH_0$-triviality and it is then enough to show that $V'$ is not universally $\CH_0$-trivial.
-Let $\K$ be an algebraically closed field of characteristic $p$, where $p$ divides $l = n - m +1$, and let $X$ be a very general member of $\Xi_{\K} (n,m,r)$.
+Let $p$ be a prime number dividing $l := n - m + 1 \ge 2$.
+If $l \ne 2$ and $n$ is odd, then $l$ is not a power of $2$ by the assumption of Theorem \ref{mainthm1}, and we can assume $p \ne 2$.
+Hence $n, m, r$ and $p$ satisfy the assumptions of Proposition \ref{mainprop}.
+Let $\K$ be an algebraically closed field of characteristic $p$, and let $X$ be a very general member of $\Xi_{\K} (n,m,r)$.
 We can lift $X$ to $V'$ (using the ring of Witt vectors with coefficient $\K$, which is a mixed characteristic DVR with residue field $\K$).
 Now we assume that Proposition \ref{mainprop} holds and let $\varphi \colon \tilde{X} \to X$ be as in Proposition \ref{mainprop}.
 By \cite[Lemma 2.2]{Totaro}, $\tilde{X}$ is not universally $\CH_0$-trivial.
 Then, applying the specialization theorem \cite[Th\'eor\`eme 1.14]{CTP} of universal $\CH_0$-triviality, we conclude that Theorem \ref{mainthm1} follows from Proposition \ref{mainprop}.